-Embassy of Ghana-USA & Sonnie Badu to thrill fans with; Ghana Unites Against COVID-19 Virtual Concert
+Embassy of Ghana-USA to hold COVID-19 virtual concert

 Events

-Embassy of Ghana-USA & Sonnie Badu to thrill fans with; Ghana Unites Against COVID-19 Virtual Concert
+Embassy of Ghana-USA to hold COVID-19 virtual concert

 It will be broadcasted live

-The Embassy of Ghana in the US has collaborated with UK-based Gospel singer, Sonnie Badu, to organise a virtual concert for Ghanaians.
+The Embassy of Ghana – USA has collaborated with UK-based Gospel singer, Sonnie Badu, to organise a virtual concert for Ghanaians.

 The concert dubbed “Ghana Unites Against Covid-19” will be held on Friday, May 1.